New England Compounding Center meningitis outbreak: Litigation and prosecution

 Cadden was ultimately convicted of racketeering charges but acquitted of second-degree murder charges in March 2017; he was sentenced to 9 years in prison.
 In October 2017, Chin was convicted of racketeering and mail fraud but acquitted of second-degree murder as well; he was sentenced to 8 years in prison.
 On December 20, 2016, director of sales, Robert A. Ronzio, pled guilty to unrelated conspiracy charges of defrauding the FDA, actions that were discovered during the compounding investigation.
 Carla Conigliaro, majority owner of NECC, and her husband, Douglas Conigliaro, pled guilty to withdrawing cash from their bank accounts in small amounts, after the investigation began, to avoid financial reporting requirements.
 Carla Conigliaro was sentenced to one year of probation and ordered to pay a fine of $4,500, and Douglas Conigliaro was sentenced to two years of probation and ordered to pay a fine of $55,000.

 In May 2019, two pharmacists were sentenced in connection with the compounding center.
 Gene Svirskiy was sentenced to 30 months in prison and one year of supervised release; Christopher Leary was sentenced to two years of probation and 100 hours of community service.
 Michelle Caetano Thomas, an assistant pharmacy professor at the University of Rhode Island, and Kathy Chin were convicted on two felony counts for their role in the scheme for filling obviously phony prescriptions for patients such as Coco Puff, LL Bean, and Mary Lamb.

 On July 7, 2021, Barry Cadden's original 9-year sentence was increased to 14.5 years.
 An appeals court court decision required the trial judge to consider patients, and not only hospitals, as victims of the crime.

 In 2024 Cadden and Chin were sentenced to prison on Michigan state charges of manslaughter.
 Cadden got 10 to 15 years and Chin got 7 1/2 to 15 years.
-The sentences will run concurrenctly with their federal sentences.
+The sentences will run concurrently with their federal sentences.